BBC-Esq/VectorDB-Plugin-for-LM-Studio/misc.md

 ### Sampler Order:

-- Description: Controls the sequence in which samplers are applied to the list of token candidates when choosing the next token.
+- Controls the sequence in which samplers are applied to the list of token candidates when choosing the next token.
-- Parameter: `sampler_order`
+- Hardcoded into the source code as `[6,0,1,3,4,2,5]` to avoid poor outputs (0 = Top K  1 = Top P, 2 = Typical P, 3 = Top A, 4 = Min P, 5 = Temperature, 6 = TFS)
-- Recommendation: It is STRONGLY advised to use the default order of `[6,0,1,3,4,2,5]` to avoid poor outputs.
+- Don't change.

 ### Good Default Settings:

-- Top-P: 0.92
+- `top_p`: 0.92
-- RepPen: 1.1
+- `rep_pen`: 1.1
-- Temperature: 0.7
+- `Temperature`: 0.7
-- Sampler Order: `[6,0,1,3,4,2,5]` (leave everything else disabled by default)
+- Leave everything else disabled by default

 ### Sampler Descriptions: